 - Human sexuality and human development,

-- Issues of resilience among populations impacted by HIV/AIDS,
+- Resilience among MCH populations and those impacted by HIV/AIDS,

 - Linkages between research results and national public policy,